dylanmsu/icm20689_dmp_driver/README.md

 # update: Too many people ask me for the source code...
 I'm usualy more physical and the source code is released directly.

-Invensense new generation gyroscope ICM20689 online no driver, the official ICM20789 version on the G55 board demo, but very complex and difficult to use, I based on this version to delete and modify out a convenient driver code on the STM32.
+Invensense new generation gyroscope ICM20689 has only one online driver, the official ICM20789 version on the G55 board demo, but its very complex and difficult to use, I based on this version to delete and modify out a convenient driver code on the STM32.

 ## Platform parameters